itsadityagupta/itsadityagupta/README.md

-### Hi there, I'm Aditya Gupta! 👋
+## Hi there, Welcome to my profile! 👋

-## I'm a Student, Data Science Practitioner and an Open-Source Enthusiast

-- 🔭 I’m currently working on ElectronJs.
+- 🔭 I’m currently working as a Data Engineer.
-- 👯 I’m looking to collaborate with other
-- 🥅 Current Goals: To gain a wide range to technical exposure by contributing to Open Source projects
+- 👯 My current tech stack includes Scala, Akka and related technologies.

 ### Connect with me: